Gorges Swing Weekend

 Intermediate and up

-Location: CSMA Hamblin Hall
+Location: CSMA Hamblin Hall5pm - 7pm

 Social dance with our DJ’s